 James E. Sheridan suggests to try asking “Is there anything I can do to make up for what I’ve done?” or “I don’t feel right just saying ‘I’m sorry.‘ What can I do to make it right?”

 Hurting your spouse, whether intentionally or accidentally, hurts your marriage.
-A sincere apology helps, but sometimes it takes an act of love to begin the healing process; adding an act of love, spoken in your spouse's love language can make the apology much more real.
+A sincere apology helps, but sometimes it takes an act of love to begin the healing process; adding an act of love, spoken in your spouse's can make the apology much more real.
 In the end you and your spouse or child will be better off and your relationship will probably be stronger.

 What NOT to do in an apology

 Written by Owen Robinson

 1. When trying to repair a relationship with an apology do NOT say “If I hurt you I am sorry” or “Maybe I did the wrong thing”

 “If” and “Maybe” are dodges from taking real responsibility to name what I actually did or neglected to do.
 “If” or “Maybe” are easy ways to avoid the costly risk of thinking through and then saying what I think I did to hurt you.
 Another apology is needed when the word “if” or the word “Maybe” is used in this way when attempting to make something right with a person.

 2. Don't say "I'm sorry you are so upset" as the sum total of your apology.
 Something that is more helpful might be "I get it that you are so upset.
 I'd be upset too and I see now that I wronged you."

 3. The Scoundrel-Apology makes a great show of being this monstrously defective person and deftly side-steps announcing real responsibility for the wrong doing.
 The other party will sense your lack of focus on them and the wrong-doing.
 "I'm sorry I'm such a horrible person" is not an apology!